roshmadosh/java-persistence/README.md

 also done from outside the properties file.
 This meant I had to set configuration properties in two different places, which is not ideal.

+### JDBC using Spring's JdbcTemplate interface
+`JdbcTemplate` abstracts away having to close connections and handle exceptions, and allows for more declarative code.

+`JdbcTemplate` needs a `DataSource` implementation to be passed as a constructor argument.
+The one used was `MysqlDataSource` which came with the dependency containing the MySQL driver.